 In some cases where we receive certain upfront fees in connection with loans we originate, we treat the loan as having OID under applicable accounting and tax regulations, even though we have received the corresponding cash.
 In other cases, however, we may recognize income before or without receiving the corresponding cash, including in connection with the accretion of OID.
-For other risks associated with debt obligations treated as having OID, see "-Risks Related to Our Portfolio Company Investments- There are certain risks associated with holding debt obligations that have original issue discount or payment-in-kind interest."
+For other risks associated with debt obligations treated as having OID, see "-Risks Related to Our Portfolio Company Investments-There are certain risks associated with holding debt obligations that have original issue discount or payment-in-kind, or PIK."

 Therefore, we may be required to make a distribution to our stockholders in order to satisfy the annual distribution requirement necessary to qualify for and maintain RIC tax treatment under Subchapter M of the Code, even though we may not have received the corresponding cash amount.
 Accordingly, we may have to sell investments at times we would not otherwise consider advantageous, raise additional debt or equity capital or reduce new investment originations to meet these distribution requirements for this purpose.
 If we are not able to obtain cash from other sources, we may fail to qualify as a RIC and thereby be subject to corporate-level income tax.
+In addition, the withholding tax treatment of our distributions to certain of our non-U.S. stockholders depends on whether and when Congress enacts legislation extending the pass-through treatment of "interest-related dividends."
+This treatment expired for taxable years commencing after December 31, 2014.
+See "Material U.S. Federal Income Tax Considerations-Regulated Investment Company Classification."